-Summer’s just around the corner, and for most that’s an exciting prospect.
-But for others, it may be more of a gulp moment, especially if you don’t have a pair of flattering men’s swim trunks.
-You know the drill: warm weather means barbecues, day drinking, beaches, and pools.
+Summer’s is here and hot as hell.
+For most that’s an exciting prospect, but for others, it may be more of a gulp moment, especially if you don’t have a pair of flattering men’s swim trunks.
+You know the drill: Warm weather means barbecues, day drinking, beaches, and pools.
 You don’t want to be sitting on the sidelines in a pair of baggy cargo shorts for that, do you?

 Let’s face it, many guys are not emerging from spring into the warm summer sun with a killer gym bod.
 If you’re a little hesitant about taking a shirt off, you’re not alone.
 Still, just because you might have a little spare tire it doesn’t mean you need to skip out on the fun.
 The right pair of men’s swim trunks can help your body put its best foot forward.